galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-role-based-access.md

 To nominate a user as an `owner` you need to set the property in the Helm values file when the Galasa service is installed or updated.

-For example, in the `.values` file used by helm:
+For example, in the `.values.yaml` file used by Helm:
 ```
 #
 # The list of login ids of the Galasa service owner(s), comma-separated.